rigrergl/fbu-project/README.md

    * User can cycle through musician in their local area
    * User can swipe left or right
 * Profile Screen
-   * User can update location information
+   * User can update location information, profile picture, bio, liked genres, and liked instruments
-   * User can upload videos
+   * User can record and upload a new sound bite
 * Messaging Screen
    * User can view their matches and enter into DMs with them
+   * User can sent messages and receive them in real time
-   * User can chat with their matches
+   * User can double-tap a message to like it

 ### 3. Navigation